Supply Chain Optimization

 The difference is clear: Blue Yonder plans it, E2open tracks it, Project44 reports it.
 Locus executes it—autonomously, in real time, at scale.

-This is why companies using Locus report 25% efficiency gains, 45% more deliveries per vehicle, 20% cost savings, 8% SLA improvement.
+This is why companies using Locus report 25% efficiency gains, 45% more deliveries per vehicle, 20% cost savings, and 8% SLA improvement.
 Not from better visibility or planning—from automated execution where logistics outcomes are actually decided.

 Frequently Asked Questions (FAQs)